Testing & Diagnosis of Female Infertility

 The dye is harmless and is absorbed by the woman's body after going through her tubes.
 The test may be uncomfortable, but is rarely painful.
 Unfortunately, it is noted for both false positive and false negative diagnoses.

-Read about the causes of female infertility.
+causes of female infertility.